210712jwa/Project--1_Sonia/README.md

 • View all resolved requests of all employees.
 •	View reimbursement requests of a specific employee.
 • View all employees.

-An Employee can:
-•	Upload an image of his/her receipt as part of the reimbursement request.

-A Manager can:
 •	View an image of the receipt of a reimbursement request.

 Technologies
 •	Java 1.8
 •	SQL